LLM Wrapper

 BrainyFlow does NOT provide built-in utilities

 Instead, we offer examples that you can implement yourself.
-This approach gives you over your project's dependencies and functionality.
+This approach gives you more flexibility and control over your project's dependencies and functionality.

 BrainyFlow doesn't provide built-in LLM wrappers.
-You are better of checking out libraries like (Python).
+You are better of checking out libraries like litellm (Python).
 Here's a simple example of how you might implement your own wrapper:

 Basic Implementation